matthiasmullie/hotelguide/README.md

 =====

 * Clone this code into a folder on your local system, where <something>.dev resolves to
-* Copy /server/config.example.php to /server/config.php and fill in your system's details
+* Copy /config.example.php to /config.php and fill in your system's details
-* Make sure /server/cache folder is writable to our code
+* Make sure /cache folder is writable to the code (or configure memcached in config.php)
-* Create a database and execute the below query to set up the schema.
+* Create a database and execute the below queries to set up the schema.
-* Run /server/import/*.php scripts to populate the database
+* Run /import/*.php scripts to populate the database

         CREATE TABLE IF NOT EXISTS `locations` ( `feed_id` int(11) NOT NULL,